JJ-Ju/multi-cli/docs/cli/configuration.md

 # COPY ./my-config /app/my-config
 ```

-When `.gemini/sandbox.Dockerfile` exists, you can use `BUILD_SANDBOX` environment variable when running Gemini CLI to automatically build the custom sandbox image:
+When `.gemini/sandbox.Dockerfile` exists, you can use `BUILD_SANDBOX` environment variable when running Ionesco CLI to automatically build the custom sandbox image:

 ```bash
 BUILD_SANDBOX=1 gemini -s